 Hypothermia is a life-threatening condition.
 According to The Early Show medical correspondent Dr. Emily Senay, hypothermia not only happens during extremely cold conditions; even moderate cold can trigger it.
 An affected person will show symptoms that include disorientation, violent shivering, memory loss, slow/shallow breathing, slurred speech, drowsiness, exhaustion, and a weak pulse.

 Still, it’s not so bad for Saskatchewan locals.
-According to Environment Canada meteorologist Dan Fulton, residents can expect a bit of warmth in the coming days due to a warm air mass coming from the Pacific Ocean–one which will ultimately push aside the cold Arctic air.
+According to Environment Canada meteorologist Dan Fulton, residents can expect a bit of warmth in the coming days due to a warm air mass coming from the Pacific Ocean.
+One which will ultimately push aside the cold Arctic air.
 Residents can enjoy the occasional bit of warmth but should expect the cold to linger for a few months more.

 (Source: Snow on the Way, Mild Weather Expected to Continue, CBS News, January 20, 2015)